Home page Site search Site index

-Because of that reading, Communion services used to case me great turmoil.
+When I used to hear that passage read in a Commuion service, I found myself in great turmoil.
 That word unworthily would ring in my ears like a Chinese gong.
 Like the magic chant of a Halloween witch calling up ghosts out of a boiling cauldron, "unworthily" would call up before me all my latest failings and inadequacies as a young Christian.
 I was indeed unworthy.
 No doubt about that.

 Of course, what Paul was trying to say in that letter to Corinth is something altogether different.
 Satan had blinded me into lifting it out of context and twisting its meaning.
 While I thought it was a reference to meritorious character, it is really a reference to motivation.